jbdamask/Books/the-amazon-way.md

 ### John Rossman

 ## Opinion
 Articulate and concise.
 Rossman offers short chapters and engaging, sometimes cringe-worthy, anecdotes to describe each principle.
 He's a good writer and conveys  a lot in under 200 pgs.

-## Grade: A
+## Grade: B+